Cozy Peach Kitchen

 Labeled ingredients in separate containers.

-• Mushrooms: I use baby bella mushrooms (AKA cremini mushrooms) but white mushrooms or regular sized Portobello mushrooms also work.
-Mushroom gravy is all about the mushrooms, so don't be afraid to get creative with your mushroom choice!
+• Mushrooms: I use baby bella mushrooms (cremini mushrooms) but white mushrooms or regular-sized Portobello mushrooms also work.
+This vegan mushroom gravy is all about the mushrooms, so don't be afraid to get creative with your mushroom choice!

-• Vegetable broth: While homemade is the most flavorful option, store bought veggie broth works just as well.
-I recommend using a reduced sodium broth so that the saltiness of the mushroom gravy can be adjusted to taste.
+• Vegetable broth: While homemade is the most flavorful option, store-bought veggie broth works just as well.
+I recommend using Better than Bouillon vegetable base dissolved in water for the absolute best broth flavor.

-• Soy sauce: I recommend using regular (not reduced sodium) soy sauce because it contributes to so much of the flavor.
+• Soy sauce: I recommend using regular (not reduced sodium) soy sauce because it contributes to so much flavor.
 Tamari or coconut aminos work for a gluten-free option.

 • Sage: Fresh sage can be replaced with ½ teaspoon dry sage as needed.

 • Olive oil: I use extra virgin olive oil.
-Canola, vegetable, avocado or any similar oil will work.
-Non-dairy butter also works.
+Canola, vegetable, avocado, or any similar oil will work.
+Non-dairy butter also works but leads to a slightly different and less traditional flavor profile.

 Step by step instructions